 TeamBMGFly: How did you come up with the title, and what’s the story behind it?

 Layla: So all of them are friends, they met in law school.
 Then they kind of branched out and started doing their own thing.
-And so, they actually, they maintain their relationship with each other, and you will see through the six novels that there are different cameos for different character, or a character may be mentioned or something like that because, they are going through these processes together.
+And so, they actually, they maintain their relationship with each other, and you will see through the six novels that there are different cameos for a different character, or a character may be mentioned or something like that because they are going through these processes together.
 Simon and Markus, Regina’s brother, are two of the six.
 Markus is black, and he, they all decided to do their own thing, so they are all lawyers; Simon decided to go into corporate law, make the big bucks in Manhattan.
-Markus is in non-profit, so he started his own NGO because to him, people are catching hell, i need to help them.
+Markus is in non-profit, so he started his own NGO because to him, people are catching hell, I need to help them.
 The third with Faisal, he is in criminal law.
-He is the pakistani american.
+He is the Pakistani American.
 Another African American Muslim man is Brandon, and he is a general practice attorney; he kind of keeps the other brothers out of trouble.
-Adam, who is irish american, he did not practice law. he finished law school but decided not to practice law.
-He opened up his own customizing shop where he customizes classic cars, and bikes.
+Adam, who is Irish American, he did not practice law. he finished law school but decided not to practice law.
+He opened up his own customizing shop where he customizes classic cars and bikes.

-And Quin-yang, he is the mysterious one, i don’t tell too much about him.
-No one really knows where he’s from. i started writing them, the stories came to me, and thats one of the things; sometime characters really come and tell you who they are, and what they want to be.
+And Quin-yang, he is the mysterious one, I don’t tell too much about him.
+No one really knows where he’s from.
+I started writing them, the stories came to me, and that’s one of the things; sometimes characters really come and tell you who they are, and what they want to be.
 Some characters kind of want to be a small story.
-SO thats what they are, you have a small story.
+So, that’s what they are.
+You have a small story.

 TeamBMGFly: When did you realize you definitely wanted to self-publish, go the online route for your project?
 What was that step forward that made it happen?